game-ci/unity-return-license/README.md

 ---

-Use this action to return your Unity Pro license and free up a spot towards the maximum number of active licenses.
+Use this action to return a Unity Pro license and free up a spot towards the maximum number of active licenses.

 ### Documentation